 16 Joseph said, “Give me your livestock, and I will give you food for your livestock, if your money is gone.”

 20 So Joseph bought all the land of Egypt for Pharaoh, for every man of the Egyptians sold his field, because the famine was severe, and the land became Pharaoh’s.
-21 As for the people, he moved them to the cities from one end of the border of Egypt to the other end of it.
-22 Only he did not buy the land of the priests, for the priests had a portion from Pharaoh, and ate their portion which Pharaoh gave them.
+21 As for the people, he made slaves of them, from one end of the border of Egypt to the other end of it.
+22 Only he did not buy the land of the priests, for the priests had a portion from Pharaoh and ate their portion which Pharaoh gave them.
 That is why they did not sell their land.

 23 Then Joseph said to the people, “I have bought you and your land today for Pharaoh.
 Here is seed for you, and you shall sow the land.
 24 It will happen at the harvests, that you shall give 20% of it to Pharaoh, and 80% of it will be your own, for the seed of the field, for your food, for those of your households, and for food for your little ones.”

 25 They said, “You have saved our lives!
-Let us find favor in the sight of my lord, and we will be Pharaoh’s servants.”
+Let us find favor in the sight of my lord, and we will be Pharaoh’s slaves.”

 26 Joseph made it a statute concerning the land of Egypt to this day, that 20% belongs to Pharaoh.
 Only the land of the priests did not become Pharaoh’s.